seakintruth/Linkedin-Learning-API-wrapper-for-R/README.md

  or an .RDS file containing just that vector created with saveRDS(apiClient,apiClientIdSecretPath)

- If you use a secrets file or include the apiKeyRdsPath a API Key file will be added to the parent folder.
+ If you use a secrets file or include the apiKeyRdsPath a API Key file will be added to the parent folder for later re-use of the valid API key by this function.